 Our audit was conducted for the purpose of forming an opinion on the School's financial statements as a whole.
-The supplementary information (as identified in the table of contents) accompanying supplementary schedules, and the accompanying schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards are presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information (as identified in the table of contents) accompanying supplementary schedules are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.

-The schedules required by Louisiana state law, included as schedules 1 and 2, are not a required part of the basic financial statements, but are supplementary information required by Louisiana state law.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The schedules required by Louisiana State Law, included as Schedules 1 through 2, are not a required part of the basic financial statements, but are supplementary information required by Louisiana State Law.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combining financial statements.
 We have applied certain limited procedures, which are described in the Independent Accountants' Report on Applying Agreed-Upon Procedures.
 However, we did not audit this information and, accordingly, express no opinion on it.